-$$m(\vec{k}, f) = \sum{i,j} \gamma{ij}(f) \,\mathrm{e}^{\mathrm{i}\,\vec{k}(f)\cdot\vec{r}{ij}},\tag{2}$$
+$$m(\vec{k}, f) = \sum{i,j} \gamma{ij}(f) e^{i\vec{k}(f) \cdot \vec{r}{ij}}, \qquad (2)$$

-FIG. 3: The plot shows the variation in Rayleigh-wave seismic speeds between 1-2 Hz.
+FIG. 3: The plot shows a histogram of seismic speeds between $0.3 - 3.5 \,\mathrm{Hz}$ .
 Red color means that the respective speed value was measured for a large number of k-f maps, while blue color means that the speed value was measured rarely.

-The k-f maps are calculated for each 1-hour coherence matrix, and collected to calculate histograms.
+The k-f maps are calculated for each 1-day coherence matrix, and collected to produce histograms covering a period of about one year.
 One such histogram is shown in figure 3.
-The plot shows seismic speeds in the range between 1 Hz to 2 Hz.
+The plot shows seismic speeds in the range between 0.3 Hz to 3.5 Hz.
 The distribution of maxima tends to lower speed values at higher frequencies, which is the normal dispersion of Rayleigh waves.
-We do not get meaningful speed estimates above 2 Hz since coherence between stations becomes very low above 2 Hz.
-This frequency boundary might seem quite low given that seismic speed is about 2.5 km/s at 2 Hz, but it can be explained by the presence of a number of local sources that contribute above 2 Hz, and potentially also seismic scattering.
+We do not get meaningful speed estimates above 2.5 Hz since coherence between stations becomes very low above 2.5 Hz.
+At the same time, the array dimension prevented us from obtaining good estimates of seismic speeds below 1 Hz, where the width of the histogram is too large to clearly identify a specific mode.
+It was possible to decrease the width of the distribution by increasing correlation time, but 1-day averaging was about the maximum that could be done keeping a sufficiently high number of samples for the histogram.
+The histogram traces out a dispersion curve consistent in shape and absolute value with Rayleigh-wave models.